luxeengine/alpha/luxe/md/guide.basiccomponents.md

 ## Creating and accessing entities
 ---

-### Creating entities via the scene class
+### Creating entities
 ---
-The Scene class has a `create` function that will return an entity instance.

-	var entity = Luxe.scene.create(Entity, 'entity_name');

-### Creating entities from classes
----
-Entites can also be created from the constructor but are not added to any scene.
-This gives you control, but take note of it when something isn't showing up.
+Entities are created using the same common pattern of `new Entity(options)`.
+Remember to import `luxe.Entity`.
+This entity will automatically be added to the default scene unless you ask it not to be.
+See the [EntityOptions](api/luxe/options/EntityOptions.html)

-	var entity = new Entity();
+	var entity = new Entity({ name:'entity_name' });

 The `Sprite` and `Camera` class in luxe extend from the Entity class so that you can add components to them.
-Sprites are automatically added to the default scene unless you tell it not to, by passing `add : false` into the constructor of Sprite.

 ### Accessing entities from other entities and components
 ---